gseiki/form_maker/README.md

 # form_maker
 Form Maker creates unique TRUF, SPVR, and CEP survey pdfs for each new student.

 Form Maker also combines HIDOE's Infinite Campus' extract and Data Studio's export into sharable Google Sheets that allows staff members to easily sort and group student information.
 Spreadsheet #1 is used by Princess Nahienaena Elementary's inventory management system.
 Spreadsheet #2 is meant to convert Data studio's output from . . .
-'School, DisplayName, UserName, Grade, Pass, First Name, Last Name, Alias' to
+'School, DisplayName, UserName, Grade, Pass, First Name, Last Name, Alias'

+to

 'State ID, First Name, Last Name, Gmail Address, Gmail Password, Grade, Homeroom #, Teacher Name'

 This makes it much easier to sort and share students' Google credentials with their teachers.
 Please adjust code to fit your needs.

-Application Requirements:
+## Requirements
+If you woujld like to use this application with the least amount of modification, ensure that the following requirements are met . . .
 1. Install:
-        Gspread
-        Sengo
-        Pypdf
+        Gspread,
+        Sengo,
+        Pypdf,
         Pandas

 2. This app makes calls to a Google Workspace API.
 You can find information about setting up your Google API here . . .